 PPCPs and EDCs in Drinking Water - Contaminants of Emerging Concern

-• Purchase OTC drugs in little enough amounts that can be utilized before the end date;
+• Purchase OTC drugs in small enough amounts that can be utilized before the end date;

 • Return every unused medicine to pharmaceutical reclaim programs that enable the public to convey unused medications to a central area for suitable disposal;

-• Please find out about common PPCPs and EDCs and where they're found.
+• Please learn about common PPCPs and EDCs and where they're found.
 You may see that old toy and cherished fire-resistant loveseat in another light.
-In present-day items, "non-stick" or "stain-safe" may raise a warning for your further research.
+In present-day items, "non-stick" or "stain-safe" may raise a warning for further research.

 • Read the labels.
-On plastic bottles, a #1, #2, or #4 in the reusing sign implies that the item is free of BPA, a still ordinarily utilized EDC.
-Shower raincoats, curtains, flooring, and outdoor furniture will be correspondingly marked for PVCs, as well as canned food with BPA liners.
-Labels for cleaning supplies, facial washes, and cleansers likewise show the presence or lack of some EDCs known to be a potential hazard, like, phthalates.
+On plastic bottles, a #1, #2, or #4 in the reusing sign implies that the item is free of BPA, an EDC that is still ordinarily utilized.
+Shower raincoats, curtains, flooring, and outdoor furniture will be correspondingly marked for PVCs, as will canned food with BPA liners.
+Labels for cleaning supplies, facial washes, and cleansers likewise show the presence or lack of some EDCs known to be potential hazards, like phthalates

 • Check out for leaching.
 Abstain from storing canned or plastic-bundled foods in hot areas, similar to the storage compartment of an auto on a late spring day.
 Likewise, abstain from microwaving or warming foods in plastic holders.
 EDCs could drain out of the holder and into your food and body.

 • Keep the produce fresh.
-Limit consumption of processed foods but as much as possible use filtered and not bottled water.
+Limit your consumption of processed foods, and use filtered water instead of bottled water as much as possible.

 • Decrease pesticide use.
 At home, attempt strategies like plugging holes under the sink to diminish pests and keep the call for pesticides.
 For produce, wash fresh products of the soil with tap water to expel generally synthetic substances.

-• Gain more from different groups.
-The Environmental Working Group has vital guidance for decreasing your exposure to PPCPs and EDCs.
-The Pediatric Environmental Health Toolkit is valuable for all parents and healthcare suppliers.
+• Learn more from different groups.
+The Environmental Working Group provides vital guidance on decreasing exposure to PPCPs and EDCs, and the Pediatric Environmental Health Toolkit is valuable for all parents and healthcare suppliers.

 Proper Disposal of PPCPS

-There are a variety of ways to dispose of PPCPs without risking the incident of water contamination.
-First of all, do not ever flush PPCPS down the toilet or drain.
-You can only do there is a specific set of instructions that tell you to do so.
-If you are not too sure about that, visit the U.S. Food and Drugs Administration to know about the proper disposal of that drugs.
+There are various ways to dispose of PPCPs without risking water contamination.
+First, do not ever flush PPCPS down the toilet or drain.
+You can only do it if a specific set of instructions tells you to do so.
+If you are unsure about that, visit the U.S. Food and Drugs Administration to learn about the proper disposal of those drugs.

 Drop-off Sites

-By all means, you may simply take the prescription drugs to drop-off sites.
-You can contact your city or county government’s household trash and recycling service to ask for access to the disposal sites or if there is any drug take-back program available within the area.
+You may, of course, take the prescription drugs to drop-off sites.
+You can also contact your city or county government’s household trash and recycling service to ask for access to the disposal sites or if a drug take-back program is available within the area.
 This will help lessen the risk of environmental contamination.

 Mail-in